HCAWN/kinetad/README.md

 ### Register
 Visit the [Registration page](https://www.kinetad.com/register "Kinetad - open source online journal"), input a unique username, and a strong password and off you go.
 ### Adding Entries
-Entries are written paragraph by paragraph with the option of a client side encryption to be performed with a pass phrase.
-Each entry can use a different pass phrase (though not advised).
+Entries are written paragraph by paragraph with the option of a client side encryption to be performed with a passphrase.
+Each entry can use a different passphrase (though not advised).
-### Pass Phrase
+### passphrase
-Your pass phrase (if used) is solely client side and so **at present cannot be changed** as there is no simple way to mix client and server side encryption rewriting without compromising the security of the users data.
-When making a new entry with a pass phrase, the pass phrase is written as a cookie to your browser to make adding multiple entries easier.
+Your passphrase (if used) is solely client side and so **at present cannot be changed** as there is no simple way to mix client and server side encryption rewriting without compromising the security of the users data.
+When making a new entry with a passphrase, the passphrase is written as a cookie to your browser to make adding multiple entries easier.
 The cookie expires when you logout.
 ### Password
 Your password forms part of your server-side encryption cipher and so cannot be easily be changed.
 To do so, your entire journal needs to be re-encrypted.
 This is done via the [Change password page](https://kinetad.com/changepassword "Kinetad - open source online journal").
-Changing your password will not affect your pass phrase.
+Changing your password will not affect your passphrase.
 ### Unlocking
-upon logging in, entries remain in an encrypted state for an additional privacy feature in case one has thier browser save passwords.
+Upon logging in, entries remain in an encrypted state for an additional privacy feature in case one has their browser save passwords.
 This is **toggled by clicking on the heading.**
 ### Navigation
 Previous and Next day buttons do as one would expect. `CRTL + f` is a nice way to find things also.
 Exporting is suggested for more in-depth reviewing.
 ### Export